blouyakis/emt_basic/module_3_test.md

 ### Q82 🟢
 **Front**
-Cardiac arrest in children differs from adults because:
+In which of the following ways does cardiac arrest in children differ from cardiac arrest in adults?
 · V-fib common in kids · **Often due to respiratory failure** · Adults arrest from respiratory failure · V-fib uncommon in adults

 **Back**